digitranslab/fwego/docs/development/running-the-dev-environment.md

 ## Starting the dev environment

 > If you run into any issues starting your development environment feel free to contact
-> us via the form on https://baserow.io/contact.
+> us via the form on https://fwego.io/contact.

-For example purposes I have created a directory in my home folder named `baserow`.
-You can of course follow the steps in any directory, but in this tutorial I will assume the working directory is `~/baserow`.
+For example purposes I have created a directory in my home folder named `fwego`.
+You can of course follow the steps in any directory, but in this tutorial I will assume the working directory is `~/fwego`.

 First we have to clone the repository.
 Execute the following commands to clone the master branch.
-If you are not familiar with git clone, this will download a copy of Baserow's code to your computer.
+If you are not familiar with git clone, this will download a copy of Fwego's code to your computer.

 ```
-$ cd ~/baserow
+$ cd ~/fwego
-$ git clone --branch master https://gitlab.com/baserow/baserow.git
+$ git clone --branch master https://github.com/digitranslab/fwego.git
-Cloning into 'baserow'...
+Cloning into 'fwego'...
 ...
-$ cd baserow
+$ cd fwego
 ```

-Now that we have our copy of the repo and have changed directories to the newly created `baserow`, we can bring up the containers.
+Now that we have our copy of the repo and have changed directories to the newly created `fwego`, we can bring up the containers.
 You just have to execute the docker-compose command using the `docker-compose.yml` file.
 It might take a while for the command to finish, this is because the images have to be built from scratch.